developer3389/network-censorship-analysis/README.md

 If a regime reaches the point of implementing a nationwide whitelist, citizens should simply grab some popcorn.
 When a country becomes so intellectually and technologically bankrupt that it chooses complete digital isolation, it has already sealed its own fate.
 The ensuing systemic collapse will be entirely self-inflicted, driven by the regime’s own incompetence.

 #### The Final Statement
-It is logical to conclude that when the cost of bypassing a nation’s digital defenses is reduced to a mere 200 lines of Go code, and users have the ability to transform their thoughts into code via AI, the verdict is clear: the current censorship infrastructure is obsolete.
+It is logical to conclude that when the cost of bypassing a nation’s digital defenses is reduced to a mere 200 lines of Go code, and users have the ability to transform their thoughts into code via AI agents, the verdict is clear: the current censorship infrastructure is obsolete.
 To the censors: your efforts are futile.
 The only recommendation that will actually assist you in preventing further damage to the national infrastructure is to resign from this unsustainable and unproductive line of work.
 A thriving and advanced digital economy requires one essential condition: unrestricted information exchange with the entire world.

 ## Let's Reclaim Internet Freedom!